 The rest is extremely important.

-There the monk writes another book in which he predicts the capture of Moscow by Napoleon in 1812 and the burning of the city.
+There, the monk writes another book in which he predicts the capture of Moscow by Napoleon in 1812 and the burning of the city.
 The prediction reaches the king, and he orders to calm the imagination of Abel in the Solovetsky prison.

-But then comes 1812, the Russian army surrenders Moscow to the French, and White Stone, as the monk predicted, almost burns to the ground.
-Impressed Alexander I orders: “To release Abel from the Solovetsky Monastery, to give him a passport to all Russian cities and monasteries, to provide money and clothing. "
+But then the year 1812 comes, the Russian army surrenders Moscow to the French, and Belokamennaya, as the monk predicted, almost burns to the ground.
+Impressed, Alexander I orders: “Let Abel out of the Solovetsky Monastery, give him a passport in all Russian cities and monasteries, to provide money and clothing.

 For 60 years, this name did not annoy the House of Romanov, until one fine morning Nicholas II opened the envelope of Paul I.